-Ted Wallerstein, the head of RCA Victor Records in the late 1930s, was a Philadelphia neighbor of Ike Levy’s.
+Ted Wallerstein, the head of RCA Victor Records in the 1930s, was a Philadelphia neighbor of Ike Levy’s.
 Levy complained one day to Wallerstein about Victor’s choice of repertoire.
 Wallerstein responded that Ike should get his own record company and see if he could do a better job.
 So Levy and Paley bought Columbia Phonograph, which had briefly been an investor in CBS at the start.
 Then Paley stole Wallerstein from RCA Victor to run Columbia Records.

 Until then, Victor dominated classical sales and popular with Glenn Miller, Artie Shaw, Tommy Dorsey, Arturo Toscanini and Leopold Stokowski, all under contract to RCA.
 The Victor label also recorded show music, including Cole Porter singing his own compositions.
 The company issued the hit songs from many Broadway musicals, though not usually with the original cast members.
 Under Wallerstein, and later, Goddard Lieberson , Columbia surpassed Victor’s connection with show music.
 Columbia made further inroads by signing Benny Goodman and, temporarily, Stokowski, who was known to a vast public for his film, Fantasia.
 Here’s how that happened: